amoPisciculus/cs2110_assignment-a6/README.txt

 - The DFS terminates (i.e. the base case) when all flowers have been found, rather than when all tiles have been explored For the first point, it is easy to see that by doing so, we reduce both the number of moves, as well as any time spent exploring a tile which would otherwise have thrown an exception.
 The second point also decreases the number of moves and time spent on exploration, except in the worst-case scenario where the last flower to be collected is the very last tile the DFS explores.

-As a precaution, we still set the DFS to terminate if the stack is empty, accounting for a situation in which the butterfly fails to collect all flowers on the list passed to it.

 # Optimization

 ## Avoiding try-catch Block Using ```flySafe()``` Instead of ```fly()```